quartztz/rsnamer/README.md

 clone the source code, or download and extract the tarball from the `releases` section, then run `cargo install --path .`

+by default `cargo` installs in userspace. depending on how your path is setup, you'll either need to symlink the binary into `/usr/bin` or directly install with the `--root /usr/bin` option.

 depends on rofi for now.

 #### config